AIConf/aiconf.github.io/_speakers/simon-rushton.md

 about:
 events:
 - type: keynote
-  title: What next for AI in the classroom?
+  title: AI - Our experience so far and plans for the future
   date: 2018-05-18
   time_start: "17:00"
   time_end: "18:00"